Archenhold Observatory: Zeiss Small Planetarium

 The planetarium is located in an 8 m dome with 38 seats.
 In 1959 it was the first Zeiss Small Planetarium in the GDR.
 In 1982 it was replaced with the more modern ZKP-2 projector.
 In 1994 the planetarium room was refurbished.

 Solar physics cabinet

 The solar physics cabinet is situated in the grounds of the observatory.
-It was designed and built in 1965 by Diedrich Wattenberg and Erwin Rolf.
+It was designed and built in 1965 by Diedrich Wattenberg and Edwin Rolf.
 A coelostat redirects the light from the Sun into the building.
 The sunlight is optionally dispersed into the spectral colours through four 60° prisms.
 With an H-alpha filter it is possible to observe prominences and active regions on the Sun.

 Additional telescopes

 In 1962, two observing domes were erected in the grounds north of the main building.
 These have diameters of 5 m and 3 m, resp.
 They house a Zeiss Cassegrain telescope (500 mm aperture, 7500 mm focal length) and a refractor with coudé focus (150 mm aperture, 2250 mm focal length).
 Two further domes on the roof of the main building house an astrograph (120 mm aperture, 600 mm focal length) and the historic Urania Refractor of 1888, which was transferred from the Berlin Urania.
 Two further shelters with roll-off roofs on top of the main building contain a comet seeker (250 mm aperture, 1620 mm focal length) and a Newtonian telescope (250 mm aperture, 1978 mm focal length).